 Method 1 – Use Another Plugin

-Again there exist a plugin to hide the unused shortcodes.
-Install the plugin hide unwanted to shortcodes, enter the shortcode list you do not want to display on a live site and the plugin will hide them from the site.
+Again there exist a plugin to hide all unused shortcodes on your site.
+Install the plugin Hide Unwanted Shortcodes, enter the shortcode list you do not want to display on a live site and the plugin will hide them from the site.

 This is a quick fix if you remember the shortcode names.
-Remember the plugin will only hide the entered shortcodes from the published site but don’t delete them from the database permanently.
+However, the plugin will only hide the entered shortcodes from the published site.
+It will delete the unused shortcodes from the database permanently.
+It will also be not useful if you do not remember the shortcode names.

 Method 2 – Delete the Shortcodes from Database